divyanshutomar/rooter-help-section/src/pages/blog/2018-06-15-football-draft-point-scoring-system.md

   - Football
   - Draft
 ---
 Following is the complete list of points scored by a player in Rooter's Football Draft game.
-Points will be scored in positive as well as negative based on the action of the player on the pitch.
+Points will be scored in positive as well as negative based on the action of each player selected by you on the pitch.

 Goal scored - 50\
 Goal Assist - 25\